 If LCBO can’t keep liquor out of the hands of kids, why would it be able to do the same with cannabis?
 More likely, the high prices, low selection, and limited hours would invite a black market to compete with LCBO for marijuana sales.
 Drug dealers don’t check ever IDs.

 Lost among all the talk about how legalized marijuana should be sold are the medical marijuana users who can already legally buy cannabis.
 If marijuana sales were limited to LCBO locations, it would be a hardship on patients who desperately need their medicine.

 Limited selection could also be a hazard for medical marijuana patients.
 Not all strains of cannabis are the same.
-Some are grown for pain management, others are better at promoting sleep, and still others are best for other medical issues.
-If LCBO is in control, patients will lose the life changing access they have fought so hard for the past two decades.
+Some are grown for pain management, others are better at promoting sleep.
+Still others are best for other medical issues.
+If LCBO is in control, patients will lose the life-changing access they have fought so hard for during the past two decades.

-Having a liquor store sell marijuana also presents some dangers.
+Having a liquor store sell legal weed also presents some dangers.
 Liquor and cannabis are a notoriously bad mix.
-In the wrong quantities, they are fatal.
+In the wrong quantities.
 How many people will go into a LCBO store and just get marijuana?
-Most will also pick up some liquor because the store is so inconvenient to get to.
-Once people have both weed and alcohol in their possession at the same time, it makes it much more likely that the two will be mixed inappropriately.
+If people have both weed and alcohol in their possession at the same time, it makes it much more likely that the two will be mixed inappropriately.

 It is also unlikely that the employees of LCBO will be experts in marijuana.
 They barely know anything about the liquor they sell.
 Having employees who don’t know anything about a product with as many uses as cannabis could be a recipe for disaster.
 This ignorance combined with all the issues mentioned earlier will make black market marijuana a certainty all throughout Ontario.

-Having LCBO also sell legalized marijuana is a horrible idea.
-It’s almost as bad as making decisions about legalized marijuana based a poll of people who never use marijuana.
+Having LCBO also sell legal weed is a horrible idea.
+It’s almost as bad as making decisions about legalized marijuana based on a poll of people who never use marijuana.